Ajamillion/clode/README.md

 ## Next Steps
 - Close out the multi-resolution optimisation ladder by wiring differential evolution search and adjoint refinement into the persisted run workflow.
-- Feed the new calibration posteriors back into solver parameter overrides so automated reruns can apply level/port/leakage corrections without manual tweaking.
+- Automate reruns leveraging the calibration overrides so measurement comparisons can trigger corrected solver batches without manual tweaking.
 - Extend the FastAPI gateway with export/download and measurement upload endpoints, and surface the richer traces through Studio SPL/impedance charts.
 - Wire the tolerance artefacts into dashboards (e.g. Grafana panels or Studio overlays) so CI snapshots drive proactive manufacturing risk monitoring.